-Food was another tremendous expense, but you expect it, because you’re in Vegas and the food is great.
-I ended up spending $60 in food.
+The last time I was in Vegas, I ended up spending $60 in food.
 The ways I saved money on food, even in Vegas, was by doing 3 things:

 - Using our room credit for the buffet – I really like the buffets in Vegas, but they can be pretty expensive.
 Luckily, we were able to use our room credit towards anything in the hotel, and instead of using it on drinks, we used it on buffets for 2 mornings (late breakfast/early lunch) that kept us going throughout the day.

-Drinks were my second biggest expense, but since we were there for birthdays, I expected it.
+During my last Vegas trip, drinks were my biggest expensive (but I was there for celebrations, so that made sense!).
 I ended up spending $100 on drinks… and let’s just say, it was worth it 🙂 I saved on drinks by:

 - Not paying any entrance fees into the clubs – some clubs let you in for free before 10 p.m., so we planned our club hopping around this.
 Paying a cover doesn’t even get you free drinks in Vegas (unless, I suppose, you know someone), so it wasn’t worth it to me to pay cover and then still pay for drinks.